annkissam/akd/docs/Walkthrough.md

 ## Taking Akd for a Spin: an example Phoenix App

-For this walkthrough, we will use a simple phoenix application, `akd_example`.
+For this walkthrough, we will use a simple Phoenix application, `akd_example`.
 The app runs on Elixir 1.6.4 and erlang 20.3.4.
-It uses phoenix 1.3.2, with ecto and postgrex.
+It uses Phoenix 1.3.2, with ecto and postgrex.
-This phoenix app consists of one table/schema `products`.
-The app uses `brunch` and `npm`, just like a regular phoenix app.
+This Phoenix app consists of one table/schema `products`.
+The app uses `brunch` and `npm`, just like a regular Phoenix app.
 We will be deploying this app to a server with ip, 192.168.xx.xx.

-The simplest way to run a phoenix app is to get all the dependencies using `mix deps.get` and run it using `mix phx.server`.
+The simplest way to run a Phoenix app is to get all the dependencies using `mix deps.get` and run it using `mix phx.server`.
 This is a great for development mode, but the recommended way to use it in production is through a built release and the preferred way to release an Elixir application is by